73VW/Publishing-to-PyPI-with-pbr-and-Travis/README.rst

 `⚠️Global notes`
 *****************

-Your project must be public in order to use Travis.
+✔️ Your project must be public in order to use Travis.
 Otherwise you have to upgrade to Travis pro.

-Your email address must be verified on pypi in order to upload a new project.
+✔️ Your email address must be verified on pypi in order to upload a new project.
 Otherwise upload will be rejected.

+✔️Your tag version must be in the form [DIGIT.DIGIT.DIGIT].
+Check https://docs.openstack.org/pbr/3.1.0/semver.html for more infos.

 ..
 Bibliographie: